Syllabus for MSM-620

 Your responses to the discussion questions should relate the assigned readings and viewings to the discussion topic and should not consist only of personal opinion.
 Your opinion is important to the discussion, but it is important that you add connections to the material to support your views.
 Without a foundation in the literature, your opinion has little professional value.
 For example, "Based on Trevino and Nelson's stance that cultural relativism creates an environment where unethical behavior is justified through the cultural discourse (year, P#), the discussion should center around......"
 This type of statement allows you to connect your views to the literature.
 This is possible even when you are providing personal examples.

-You are required to complete four (4) written assignments.
+You are required to complete four written assignments.
 Written assignments focus on related topics covered in the modules and they are chosen from the exercises in the textbook.
+You can find the Written Assignment Rubric within the assignment link in Moodle.

 At the end of this course, you are required to complete a final project that focuses on a change that your selected organization should make.
-For complete guidelines and requirements of the final project, please refer to the Final Project area of the course Web site.
+For complete guidelines and requirements of the final project, please refer to the Final Project area of the course website.
+You can find the Final Project Rubric within the assignment link in Moodle.

 Your grade in the course will be determined as follows: